U.S. silver dollars including Morgan, Peace and Eisenhower designs

 1884-CC / 1885-CC Morgan

 GSA Morgan Dollars: In the 1970s, the U.S. General Services Administration sold hundreds of thousands of uncirculated Morgan dollars from Treasury vaults — primarily Carson City (CC) mint issues — in special government packaging.
-These GSA hoard dollars in original hard plastic holders with original envelopes command significant premiums over similar coins without government documentation.
+These GSA hoard dollars in original hard plastic holders with original envelopes command significant premiums.
 Never remove a CC Morgan from its GSA holder.

-Morgan and Peace dollars each contain .7734 troy ounces of pure silver (.900 fine, 26.73 grams total weight).
-At various silver spot prices, here's what the raw silver is worth per coin — the floor value for any undamaged, authentic Morgan or Peace dollar regardless of date or mint mark.
+Morgan and Peace dollars each contain .7734 troy ounces of pure silver.
+At various silver spot prices, here's the raw silver value per coin — the floor value for any undamaged, authentic Morgan or Peace dollar regardless of date or mint mark.

 $25/oz$19.34$9.04$1.81